AcubeSAT/meta-analysis/README.md

 This is following standard [Relational Algebra](https://www.wikiwand.com/en/Relational_algebra).

-Previously we [mentioned](#bioconductor), which also provides "extensive annotation resources", that are either _gene centric_ or _genome centric_.
+Previously we [mentioned](#bioconductor) Bioconductor, which also provides "extensive annotation resources", that are either _gene centric_ or _genome centric_.
 For an intro into the various Bioconductor annotation packages you can check [here](https://bioconductor.org/packages/release/bioc/vignettes/AnnotationDbi/inst/doc/IntroToAnnotationPackages.pdf).
 There are different kinds of packages, and each comes with a different kind of objects, for example:

 1) the `AnnotationDb` objects
 2) the `ChipDb` objects